-As the governing authority, for reporting purposes, the Cameron Parish Police Jury is the financial reporting entity.
-The financial reporting entity consists of (a) the primary government, (b) organizations for which the primary government is financially accountable, and (c) other organizations for which nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
+As the governing authority of the parish, for reporting purposes, the Cameron Parish Police Jury is the financial reporting entity for Lower Cameron Hospital Service District.
+The financial reporting entity consists of (a) the primary government (police jury), (b)

+organizations for which the primary government is financially accountable, and (c) other organizations for which nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.